scipy/scipy/doc/source/dev/index.rst

 Developer Documentation
 -----------------------

-If you're interested in contributing to SciPy, start here:
+Bellow you will find general information about contributing.
+For an overview of where help or new features are desired or planned, see the roadmap.
+And for a more detailed look at how the SciPy project works, see the organization section.

 .. toctree::
    :maxdepth: 1
+   :caption: Contributing Information

    conduct/code_of_conduct
    hacking
    contributor/quickerstart_conda
    contributor/contributor_toc

-To get an overview of where help or new features are desired or planned, see the roadmap:

 .. toctree::
    :maxdepth: 1
+   :caption: Roadmap

    roadmap
    roadmap-detailed
    toolchain

-For a more detailed look at how the SciPy project works:

 .. toctree::
    :maxdepth: 1
+   :caption: SciPy Organization

    core-dev/index
    api-dev/api-dev-toc